greyshi/greyshi.github.io/_posts/2013-11-17-building-amazon-instant-at-hacktx.md

 It was great seeing what some of the teams had created in such a short time.
 The first prize winners made a game like Guitar Hero, but it revolved around whistling.
 Another group made a peer-to-peer file sharing application that worked within a web browser.

 I went home inspired to make our project better.
 It's a huge bummer that it can't get any widespread use because of Amazon's throttling, but it's still cool and I learned a lot making it.
 Maybe one day there'll be a real workaround that makes it viable.
-For now, give it a try, and don't worry about getting throttled; I don't get much traffic. [amz.greyshi.com][5]
+For now, [give it a try][5], and don't worry about getting throttled; I don't get much traffic.

-[Do I Wanna Know?][6]
+[Breezeblocks][6]

   [1]: http://hacktx.com